Social Identity Theory: Status and Identity in International Relations

 Social Identity Theory

 A social identity refers to knowledge of membership in a social group, along with the value and emotional significance attached to that membership (Tajfel, 1978, p.
 63).
-In other words, social identity requires not only awareness of belonging to a group but being attached to it.
+In other words, social identity requires not only awareness of belonging to a group but also being attached to it.
 Individuals behave very differently when they are acting as part of a group—whether a member of a striking labor union, police force, or army—than as individuals (Tajfel, 1978, pp. 39–42, 62–64; Tajfel & Turner, 1979, p.
 40).
 Social groups include race, ethnicity, gender, occupation, or nationality.
 In the modern era, people increasingly identify with their state and derive vicarious pleasure in its achievements.

 One of the findings of SIT is that people tend to accentuate differences between their group and the outgroup, while perceiving their ingroup as being more homogeneous than it really is (Tajfel, 1978, pp. 63–64; Tajfel & Turner, 1979, p.
 40; van Knippenberg, 1984, pp. 561–562).
 A social identity is prescriptive as well as descriptive; it is both relative and comparative.
 Social groups compare themselves to an equal or slightly higher reference group (Brown & Haeger, 1999; Tajfel & Turner, 1979, p.
 41).
 The outcome of such comparisons determines how satisfied people are with their social identity (Turner & Brown, 1978, p.
 204).
 Because social identity is part of the self-concept, members want their group to be superior.
 Social groups, seeking to be not only different but also better, are motivated to achieve a positively distinctive identity (Tajfel & Turner, 1979).